al-codaio/peloton-coda-sync/README.md

 [![Coda API 1.0.0](https://img.shields.io/badge/Coda%20API-1.0.0-orange)](https://coda.io/developers/apis/v1)

-# Sync data from Peloton to a table in a Coda doc
+# Sync your Peloton workouts to Coda
 I have created a [Coda template](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates) you can copy which contains the tables setup for syncing your own Peloton data.
 I try to make updates to the charts and dashboards in the template so check the template for new functionality.

 ## May 9th, 2022 Update